-Differences between countries are seen to be at odds with EUTF's regional approach.
-Host countries are generally keen to highlight that EUTF programmes should be designed as country-specific interventions.
-One example that was given by government stakeholders and implementing partners is QUDRA, where the intervention model was based on the experience of implementing agencies in Jordan, but it was not relevant to the Turkey and Lebanon contexts and there has been a great deal of resistance to its implementation.
+Host countries are generally keen to highlight that EUTF programmes should be designed as countryspecific interventions, which is at odds with EUTF's regional approach.
+For instance, QUDRA was perceived by specific donor stakeholders to have been designed based on implementing partners' experience in Jordan.
+In Turkey, government stakeholders and implementing partners see QUDRA as relevant overall, but the project initially faced resistance on Specific Objectives that were seen to need further tailoring to the context there.
 The World Vision project included in the sample for this evaluation also faced issues due to the inclusion of NGOs and it therefore had to drop the Turkey component.
 Beyond the project sample, LEADERS also faced difficulties in relation to aspects of interventions that were unsuitable depending on context.
 Nonetheless, there is evidence that some interventions are highly tailored to countries' specific needs, for example the IMC project in Lebanon, which takes into consideration the health system in the country and barriers faced by beneficiaries to secure health access.

 The extent of alignment of EUTF programmes with host country needs may also depend on who the implementing partners are and how the country refugee response is itself structured.
 Implementing partners that have country strategies, such as UN agencies and bilateral cooperation agencies, consider themselves to have good alignment with host country needs, particularly in Jordan and Turkey.
 In the case of Serbia, there was strong involvement of government counterparts and therefore strong ownership.
-In

-Lebanon, the EUTF team has highlighted that they have invested considerable efforts to foster stronger relationships with government counterparts and steer away from predominantly emergency/ humanitarian response.
+In Lebanon, the EUTF team has highlighted that they have invested considerable efforts to foster stronger relationships with government counterparts and steer away from predominantly emergency/ humanitarian response.
 Government counterparts there corroborate that coordination is improving, for instance through the provision of service contracts to the Ministry of Social Affairs and frequent discussions between the EUTF team and Lebanese government stakeholders on inter-sectoral priorities.
 In Iraq, plans for refugees are limited to the Kurdistan region and the IDP policy is under development, which means that the implementation of programmes draws on the experience of implementing partners and agencies operating there.

-There is also variation between countries on involvement in and awareness of selection criteria and processes.
+There is also variation between countries on involvement in, and awareness of, selection criteria and processes.
 Projects approved more recently in Turkey, such as KfW, UN WOMEN and UNICEF, have undergone consultations/endorsements with line ministries through AFAD; this was corroborated through the relevant stakeholder interviews conducted there by the evaluation team.
 In Serbia, the government was involved in the design of the grant and in the identification of priorities and gaps that needed to be filled by the intervention, which included support to secure access to health and social services for refugees and remote communities.
 In Lebanon, government counterparts interviewed included the education, social affairs and health sectors.
 Two out of three interviewees outlined a positive trajectory in becoming more involved in selection processes, although in one case they noted that the government should be more closely consulted on project selection criteria.
 The EUTF team in Beirut note that they have close interaction with Lebanese government counterparts, and line ministries endorse proposed actions and projects.